Hepatitis B (HBV) and hepatitis C (HCV) are blood-borne viruses that affect the liver. Hepatitis B is also sexually transmissible.

-NSW Health are working to reduce HBV and HCV infections in NSW and improve the health outcomes of people living with hepatitis in NSW.
+NSW Health is working to reduce hepatitis B and C infections and improve health outcomes for people living with or at risk of hepatitis.

-The NSW Hepatitis B Strategy 2023-2026 and the NSW Hepatitis C Strategy 2022–2025 outline key actions and targets to be achieved in NSW and describe how the NSW public system will work with general practitioners, non‑government organisations, community organisations, researchers and affected communities to form a coordinated response to hepatitis B and hepatitis C.
+The NSW Hepatitis B Strategy 2023–2026 and Hepatitis C Strategy 2022–2025 set key actions and targets, and outline how the public health system will work with GPs, community organisations, researchers and affected communities to deliver a coordinated response to hepatitis.

 The best way to protect yourself from hepatitis B is to get vaccinated and by adopting safe sex practices.